shijistar/enum-plus/README.md

 ---

-#### Custom initialization options
+#### Custom field mapping

-In [Example 5: Create from dynamic array](#example-5-create-from-dynamic-array) section, we know that you can build an enum from dynamic data from the backend, but it is very likely that the field names of dynamic data are not `value`, `label`, `key`, but other field names.
-In this case, you can pass in a custom option to map these to other field names
+In [5.
+Array Format](#5-array-format) section, we know that you can build an enum from dynamic data from the backend, but it is very likely that the field names of dynamic data are not `value`, `label`, `key`, but other field names.
+In this case, you can pass in a custom option to map these to other field names.

 ```js
 import { Enum } from 'enum-plus';